casainho/bread_maker/README.md

 I can think of [RepRap 3D Printers project](http://reprap.org/), that develops complex 3D Printers as Open Source and community project.

 If you have any suggestions, ideas, etc, please contact me at: casainho@gmail.com

+# Licence

+GPL V3 license because I believe in open development.
+Please do not use in products (bread machines, etc) that are closed source or are crippled by a patent.